 Cross-country skiing is somewhat of a leisure sport like hiking or snowshoeing.
-It’s a fun way to travel through the snow and experience snowy winter views while getting in a little exercise.
+Traveling through the snow and experiencing snowy winter views while exercising is fun.
 Although your first descent on cross-country skis may be a bit of a thrill, cross-country skiing is not an action sport like downhill skiing.
 It has a slower pace and less of a risk-taking factor.
-Here, we’ll go over all of the basics you might want to know before setting out on your first cross-country skiing adventure.
+Here, we’ll review all the basics you might want to know before setting out on your first cross-country skiing adventure.

-Cross-country skiing, sometimes called nordic skiing, is simply skiing on somewhat flat ground.
+Cross-country skiing, sometimes called Nordic skiing, is simply skiing on somewhat flat ground.
 It differs from downhill or “resort” skiing because it’s typically done at a slower pace where you are the main force moving yourself forward instead of a steep slope.
-That being said, there are a range of different trail types and levels for varying difficulty, just like downhill skiing.
+Like downhill skiing, there are various trail types and levels for varying difficulty.

-There are two main types of cross-country skiing: classic skiing and skate skiing.
-Classic skiing is the easier of the two because it mimics a similar motion to walking.
-On classic cross-country skis, you can simply shuffle your skis forward to move.
+Cross-country skiing has two main types: classic skiing and skate skiing.
+Classic skiing is the easiest because it mimics a similar motion to walking.
+You can shuffle your skis forward to move on to classic cross-country skis.
 This makes cross-country skiing fairly straightforward for most beginners.

 First, you’ll (of course) need skis.
-However, cross-country skis are different from downhill skis in that they are generally longer, skinnier, and lighter-weight.
+However, cross-country skis differ from downhill skis because they are generally longer, skinnier, and lighter-weight.
 They often don’t turn or stop as well (because they are not meant for those things) and are designed for ascents, descents, and flat, groomed terrain — whereas downhill skis are specifically made to go downhill.

-If you are buying cross-country skis it’s important to note that there are differences between classic skis and skate skis, so you should make sure you’re buying the right skis for whichever activity you prefer.
-If you’re renting, the rental shop will be able to set you up with the correct ones.
+If you are buying cross-country skis, it’s important to note that there are differences between classic skis and skate skis, so you should make sure you’re buying the right skis for whichever activity you prefer.
+The rental shop can set you up with the correct ones if you’re renting.

 You’ll also need boots and bindings that are compatible with one another.
-Some brands use different boot/binding systems than others and they don’t always cross over, so it’s important to make sure your boots and bindings use the same system.
+Some brands use different boot/binding systems than others and don’t always cross over, so it’s important to ensure your boots and bindings use the same system.
 You may also want to consider manual or automatic bindings.
-Manual bindings require you to reach down to lock or release your boots whereas automatic bindings allow you to ‘click in’ from a standing position and release using your ski pole (similar to downhill ski bindings).
+Manual bindings require you to reach down to lock or release your boots, whereas automatic bindings allow you to ‘click in’ from a standing position and release using your ski pole (similar to downhill ski bindings).

-You’ll also want to use poles to help with both stability as well as pushing through flat spots and uphill sections on cross-country skis.
+You’ll also want to use poles to help stabilize and push through flat spots and uphill sections on cross-country skis.
 Cross-country ski poles are typically longer than downhill ski poles and are usually made of either aluminum (which makes them heavier) or carbon (which makes them lighter).
-They will have a basket on the bottom which is typically a circle or semi-circle shape that keeps your poles from sinking into the snow.
+They will have a basket on the bottom, typically a circle or semi-circle shape, that keeps your poles from sinking into the snow.

 There is important trail etiquette that you should probably know before heading out on your first cross-country skiing adventure.